Djønno Tunnel

-The Djønno Tunnel (Djønnotunnelen) is a road tunnel in the municipality of Ulvik in Vestland county, Norway.
+The Djønno Tunnel (Djønnotunnelen) is a road tunnel in Ulvik Municipality in Vestland county, Norway.
 The 603 m long tunnel is located on Norwegian County Road 302, just southwest of the Vallaviki farm.
 The tunnel was opened in 1981 to create a road connection along the Eid Fjord to Djønno, which was previously accessible only by boat.
 The branch of the Vallavik Tunnel connecting to the Hardanger Bridge passes directly over the Djønno Tunnel.